corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

 This can be used for setting the 'current context' and logging out later on.

 **-p, --password[=<password>]**
 Password for password based authentication.

-If present without value, the password can be entered interactively.
+Leave `-p` without a value to enter your password on the next line.
+This prevents your password being visible in the command line history.

 **-s, --set-active-context**
 Sets the active context to the configured url.